-Agricultural Research Service, Buildings and Facilities (ARS B&F): Can request funding within ARS B&F for repairs and maintenance to existing ARS facilities.
+Agricultural Research Service, Buildings and Facilities (ARS B&F): Applicants can request funding within ARS B&F for repairs and maintenance to existing ARS facilities.
+Please note, the facilities must be ARS-owned.
 Funding for construction of a building will not be considered.